dfuchss/CoP-Bot/README.md

 # Challenge of Pic (Telegram Bot)
-The bot helps with playing a simle picture challange with your friends over telegram.
+The bot helps with playing a simple picture challenge with your friends over telegram.
 Someone starts by sending a picture and the word or phrase to guess.
-The other players have to guess the phrase and the first to do so will have the right to post a new challange.
+The other players have to guess the phrase and the first to do so will have the right to post a new challenge.

 ## Features
-- only the winning player can pose a new image challange
+- only the winning player can pose a new image challenge
-- the active player can /skip their turn or stop the current challange
+- the active player can /skip their turn or stop the current challenge
-- a highscore is tracked
+- a high score is tracked

 ## Commands (see [commands.md](commands.md))
 ## Requirements (Development):